IYZaytsev/VTHacks-Frontend/README.md

 # vthacks7

-A new Flutter project.

-## Getting Started

-This app tracks recurring payments and notifies the user if the payment amount increases
+This flutter project creates an app that tracks recurring payments and notifies the user if the payment amount increases